iKryxx/iKryxx/README.md

-- 👋 Hi, I’m @iKryxx
+- 👋 Hi, I’m @iKryxxDEV, Foudner and CEO of Binary Origins
-- 👀 I’m interested in coding
-- 🌱 I’m currently learning/mastering c#
+- 🌱 I’m currently working on small side projects
 - 📫 How to reach me:
-- - Discord IkryxxDev#6784
+- - Discord iKryxxDEV

 <!---
 iKryxx/iKryxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.